Let’s talk about dating.

 I worshipped my idea of marriage and put it on a pedestal in place of God.
 I believed that marriage would make me feel complete, bring me happiness, and improve my overall quality of life.
 Seeing other people date and eventually get married made me believe that God knew I wasn’t good enough to be chosen and that’s why He held out on me.

 Fear and doubt in God’s love for me are why I took things into my own hands.
 Although the disappointment and heartbreak I faced in dating was by my own hands.
-God tried to close doors and even gave signs why guys I pursued (which wasn’t my job in the first place) wasn’t His best for me.
+God tried to close doors and even gave signs why guys I pursued (which wasn’t my job in the first place) weren’t His best for me.

 I was so insecure that I would try to mold myself to be who I thought a man wanted me to be.
 But that was far from God’s vision of the woman He wanted me to be—a woman that is wild at heart, confident, outspoken, humble, and so many other amazing qualities I never knew I could possess.
 And for that woman, God had a special man who would treasure the valuable traits He was lovingly instilling in me.